mpaldridge/mpaldridge.github.io/docs/math3015-lectures-prob.md

 ### Classical probability

 As probability did become understood and recorded in writing, it was in the form of what we now call *classical* or *enumerative probability*.
-Here, we have a finite number n of equally likely outcomes.
+Here, we have a finite number $n$ of equally likely outcomes.
 If out of these $n$ outcomes $r$ are favourable and the other $s$ are unfavourable, the favourable outcome was said to have odds of $r : s$ in favour of its outcome.
 Today, we would say the probability of a favourable outcome is $r / n$.
 Thus calculating the odds (or probability) of a favourable outcome requires one to count (or enumerate) the number of ways that outcome could occur.
 For example, rolling a dice has $n = 6$ possible outcomes.
 If one needs to roll $5$ or more, there are $r = 2$ favourable outcomes and $s = 4$ unfavourable outcomes, for odds in favour of $2 : 4$, or a probability of $2 / 6$.

 One of the first people to write systematically about probability was [**Gerolamo Cardano** (Italy, 1501–1576)](https://mathshistory.st-andrews.ac.uk/Biographies/Cardan/).
 Cardano is best known for publishing a method to find the roots of a cubic equation (and his long feud with Niccolò Fontana Tartaglia over who got there first).
 We are more interested in his book *Liber de ludo aleae* ("Book on Games of Chance"), which shows his knowledge of general ideas of probability, as well as his keenness for cheating.
 As regards enumerative probability, he writes: